GameResearchAtMcGill/Visual/README.md

 Stealth Design and Analysis Tool for Unity.

 **TODO**
-* Add merge of convex hulls for easiness factor.
 * Fix waypoint deletion bug.
 * Add rotation to player and/or proper class hierarchy for guards and players.
 * Add Undo support.